TJeffrey237/Scrapstronaut/README.md

 # Scrapstronaut Part 3 Description
 The third iteration of this game introduces a visual flocking effect for coin collection.
-The player is unable to interact with these directly because they are used purely for visual effect.
+The player is unable to interact with these directly because they are used purely for visual effect, however this creates a more immersive experience by providing extra layers of feedback between player actions ans system results.

 ## Behavior
 Whenever a coin is collected, a flock of boids spawn at the player's position and head for the score counter.
 They will then dissapear once their target is reached.